Learn jQuery from Scratch: Fundamentals, Syntax, and Core Concepts

 Method 2: Hosting jQuery Locally

-Visit the official jQuery download page.
+Visit the official jQuery website and navigate to the download section.

 Basic HTML Structure Using jQuery